 The following documents provide further information in the areas of Reading, Writing and Maths.

 Further detailed information about children’s learning and the curriculum they are studying is available in each class’s web area.

-Please find below the links to the power point presentations for our curruiculum events:
+Please find below the links to the PowerPoint presentations for our curriculum events:

 Curriculum Event 3 – Maths

 Click on the following link to view the Grammar Glossary:

 Please see the following document for more information about assessment: